yadvi12/CodeScape/README.md

 # CodeScape
 ## Escape into coding with Codescape

 Online Code Editor for Web Development

+Codescape is an online code editor that allows users to write, edit, and run HTML, CSS, and JavaScript code in a web browser.
+It provides a simple and intuitive interface for developers and coding enthusiasts.

 ![waves](https://user-images.githubusercontent.com/60046892/230551122-7f7f5e1c-d525-48bd-b4f3-1b4ee1aac960.JPG)